juliemturner/juliemturner.github.io/content/post/add-bcs-secondary-fields-in-custom-list-definition/index.md

 aliases: ["/2011/05/add-bcs-secondary-fields-in-custom-list-definition/"]
 ---

 When working with BCS data and creating an external data column in a list or library it is often desirable to show some or all of the secondary fields.
 In the SharePoint UI, this is a simple task, completed by checking off the fields to capture for viewing, searching, filtering, and sorting later.

 {{< figure src="BCSSecondaryFields1.gif" alt="BCSSecondaryFields1">}}

 However, when you're building your list or library using a custom list definition schema.xml file this is not as simple.
-After struggling a bit trying to code the XML myself, it dawned on me that I could mock up the field using the UI and then extract the properly formated field tags by getting the schemaxml property of the list.
+After struggling a bit trying to code the XML myself, it dawned on me that I could mock up the field using the UI and then extract the properly formatted field tags by getting the schemaxml property of the list.

 {{< figure src="BCSSecondaryFields2.gif" alt="BCSSecondaryFields2">}}